Updated February 2021

 The employee who was initially trained on a new process was trained in thoroughly.
 Over time, however, that employee develops confidence and creates shortcuts to get the work done faster.
 At some point, when a replacement is trained, that new employee doesn’t understand the context behind the original process – they only learned the short cuts.

-Document management software with workflow automation will standardize your business processes.
+Document management software with workflow automation will increase business efficiency.
 Many times, manual processes can become a game of telephone, to the point where they become different processes altogether, and checks and balances are missed.
 A good document management system can help you put in place technology to make sure everything is done correctly.